projectara/greybus-spec/source/special.rst

     The SVC sends this to inform the AP that a key with a specific code has generated an event.

-.. c:function:: int ping(void);

-    The AP Module uses this operation to "ping" the SVC to see if it is still alive and receiving messages properly.

 .. c:function:: int pwrmon_rail_count_get(u8 *rail_count);

     The AP uses this operation to retrieve the number of power rails